 Combined with a deeper understanding of molecular science and new methods for diagnostics, this development will bring disruptive change to how we research, develop, approve and pay for medicines, as well as how patients and their physicians make decisions about whether, when and how to treat illness.

 While new technology brings far-reaching opportunities, equipment is just one aspect of enabling sustainable gains.
-Roche is harnessing the power of data analytics and workflow integration to gain insights that can revolutionize the current healthcare standard.
+Roche is harnessing the power of data analytics and workflow integration to gain insights that can revolutionise the current healthcare standard.
 Redesigning the lab and aligning work processes can inevitably boost performance over time.

 To ensure dedicated support and expertise throughout these changes, Roche provides personalised consultancy every step of the way, across the continuum of care; from the first assessment phase through implementation, and beyond.
 From prevention to follow-up, labs can help improve patient care with more efficient management of data - both operational and clinical - and turn that data into actionable results for fact-based decision-making for clinicians and patients.